google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/web-push-protocol.md

 add to the front of the payload.
 The reason you'd want to add padding is that it further hides what the content of the payload *could* be.

-The padding needs to be at least 2 bytes and these first two bytes should indicate the length of the padding.
+The padding needs to be at least two bytes and these first two bytes should indicate the length of the padding.
 If you do add padding, create enough bytes of data to add the two bytes used to include the padding length.